sergiohgp/COVID_webscrapping/README.md

-# :automation: About the project
+# :haircut: About the project

 This api provides everything needed to organize appointments between the barbers and customers.